How to vote

 We must receive your completed postal vote application form by a specific date during an election timetable to put it in place.
 This date is no later than 11 working days before polling day.
 You can always find the exact date on the relevant web page for the election taking place.

-A blank copy of the application form to vote by post is available to download:
+You can download a printable copy of the application form to vote by post.

 What happens next?

-Once received, we will process the application and issue a confirmation letter.
+Once we receive your application, we will process it and issue a confirmation letter.

 We aim to send out ballot papers by first class post approximately two weeks before polling day.
 If your pack doesn't arrive, you can apply for a new one, but only between five working days before polling day and 5:00 p.m. on the day of poll.

-- the elector cancels their postal vote in writing.
+If you decide to cancel your postal vote application at any point, this will need to be done in writing.
 If you are cancelling during an election timetable because you wish to vote at a polling station, you will need to make sure we receive your cancellation 11 working days prior to the poll

 If you have a disability